Ras0N/SimSiPM/README.md

 ```cpp
 myPropertie.setHitDistribution(sipm::SiPMProperties::HitDistribution::kGaussian);
 ```

+## Known issues
+1. Python function SiPM.SiPMSensor().hitsGraph() is not implemented and cannot found in C++ source code.
+2. The sin and cos function used for Macos and linux operation system are optimizated by SIMD Instructions, windows version using standard math libraries.
+3. Only MSVC compiler is tested.

 ## <a name="contrib"></a>Contributing
 Feel free to contact me if you have any problem while including SimSiPM in your project, if you find a bug or have any suggestion or improvement.
 I would be pleased to discuss it with you.